Chamber of Commerce History

 - 1960s The GWPACC erected a billboard at 61 Main Street, Westerly and used it as a community billboard and commercial advertising vehicle for its members.

-- July 1963 Beatrice Smith became the first female serving on the Board of Directors, representing Bea Smith’s retail.
+- July 1963 Beatrice Smith became the first female serving on the Board of Directors, representing Bea Smith’s a woman's retail store.

 - 1970s & 1980s The organization operated under the name “Westerly-Pawcatuck Area Chamber of Commerce” and later conducted business as the “Greater Westerly-Pawcatuck-Charlestown Area Chamber of Commerce”, although the name was never formally changed.
 The Charlestown Chamber of Commerce was incorporated at the RI Secretary of State in 1980.

-- November 1978, To raise capital, The Chamber sold the billboard structure to WERI radio station.
+- November 1978, To raise capital, The Chamber sold the 61 Main Street billboard structure to WERI radio station.

 - Diane Howard was hired part-time as the Secretary (sole employee at the time) until she passed away unexpectedly in 1985.
 Her employment is confirmed 1980-1985 but she may have started earlier.

 - During the 1980’s and 90’s, The Chamber also operated an annex out of a trailer on Airport Road, assisting tourists with information.